smikhalevski/doubter/README.md

   protected _apply(input: unknown, options: d.ApplyOptions): d.Result<number> {

-    // 1️⃣ Validate the input
-    if (typeof input !== 'string' || isNaN(parseFloat(input))) {
+    // 1️⃣ Validate the input and retun issues if it is invalid if (typeof input !== 'string' || isNaN(parseFloat(input))) {
       return [{
         code: 'kaputs',
-        message: 'Must be coercible to number',
+        message: 'Must be a number-like',
         input,
       }];
     }

+    // 2️⃣ Prepare the output value
+    const output = parseFloat(input);

+    // 3️⃣ Apply checks to the output value if (this._applyChecks !== null) {
+      const issues = this._applyChecks(output, null, options);

+      if (issues !== null) {
-    // 2️⃣ Return the output
+        // 4️⃣ Return issues if the output value is invalid return issues;
+      }
+    }

+    // 5️⃣ Return the parsing result
-    return { ok: true, value: parseFloat(input) };
+    return { ok: true, value: output };
   }
 }
 ```